 Quality of performance is how well the product functions or service performs when put to use.
-It measures the degree to which the product or Service satisﬁes the customer from the perspective of both of design and the quality of conformance.
-Meeting customer expectation is the focus when we talk about of performance.
+It measures the degree to which the product or Service satisﬁes the customer from the perspective of both design and the quality of conformance.
+Meeting customer expectations is the focus when we talk about performance.
 Automobile industry conduct test drive of vehicles to collect information about mileage, oil consumption.
-Bulbs are life tested to understand its reliability during useful life.
-Customer survey is conducted to ﬁnd customer‘s perception about service delivered.
-If product or service does not live up to customer expectation then adjustments are needed in the design or conformance phase.
+Bulbs are life tested to understand their reliability during useful life.
+The customer survey is conducted to ﬁnd customer‘s perception about service delivered.
+If the product or service does not live up to customer expectations then adjustments are needed in the design or conformance phase.

 IATF 16949:2016 220.127.116.11 Conformance of products and processes

 The organization has to ensure conformance of all its products and processes, including service parts and those that are outsourced, to all applicable customer, statutory, and regulatory requirements